Jidvei wines

-Jidvei wines are nurtured in Romania, within the Târnave wine region, along the two Târnave rivers: Târnave Mica and Târnava Mare.
+Jidvei wines are produced in Romania, within the Târnave wine region, along the two Târnave rivers: Târnave Mica and Târnava Mare.
 The Târnave region is situated in Jidvei, Alba County.

 History

 Jidvei Wines is considered to be the second motherland of the Tarnave Wine Region.
 Tarnave recognizes that in the second half of the thirteenth century there was a mass colonization by the Saxons from the Mosel Rhine Valley.
 The Saxons founded Jidvei also known in German as Seiden.

 The first agricultural unit, with wine-growing profile of great proportions, was founded in 1949 and has developed consistently, and as of the 2000s, has a cultivated area of approximately 2000 hectares.

 The 1999 privatization of the wine-growing and fruit-growing sector and of the cellars offered the Târnave Vineyard new opportunities of development and affirmation of its capacities which led to increase exports and domestic sales.